Lucille Tenazas: Career

 Tenazas was born on December 17, 1953, in the Philippines and raised in Manila.
 As a child, she won national painting contests.
 She received a Bachelor of Fine Arts from the College of the Holy Spirit Manila.

 In the mid-1970s, her aunt in Michigan offered to pay for postgraduate tuition in the United States.
 Unable to find a closer school to her aunt and misunderstanding the country's geography, she enrolled at the California College of Arts and Crafts (now CCA), and moved to San Francisco in 1979.
 Upon graduation, she began working for the pharmaceutica companies Bristol-Myers and Smith Kline Corporation.

 While visiting her aunt in Michigan in December 1979, she stopped by Cranbrook Academy of Art to show Katherine McCoy her portfolio.
 McCoy accepted Tenazas as a mid-year transfer student at Cranbrook, receiving an MFA in 2-D Design.
 Here she studied under Michael and Katherine McCoy where they did philosophical and theoretical exploration.
 Here, she was exposed to the work of several notable designers such as Eliel and Eero Saarinen, and Charles and Ray Eames.
-The Cranbrook curriculum hd been known for testing limits to visual and communication theories.
+The Cranbrook curriculum had been known for testing limits to visual and communication theories.
 For many students, it made their work fall under a distinct 'Cranbrook signature', but it equipped Tenazas with intellectual rigor and the ability to push the boundaries of her content.

 After graduating from Cranbrook in 1981, Tenazas moved to NYC to begin work with James River Corporation.
 Following this, she began working for Harmon Kemp, a notable New York corporate communications consultancy.
 With Harmon Kemp, Tenazas gained recognition due to her designs for International Paper.

 In 1985, Tenazas moved to San Francisco for a faculty position at the California College of Arts and Crafts where she would continue to work for 20 years.
 In 2000, she became a founding chair in the graphic design MFA program at CCA.
 She felt that the new graduate program ought to develop student's ideas through a process of self-discovery.
 This process of self-discovery is evident in the program's interdisciplinary focus which brings together theory and practice to develop the individual's personal voice in design.

 While in California, she founded her design firm, Tenazas Design.
 The firm is known for its small stage setting and emphasis on work-life balance.
 The work is known for dealing with themes of hierarchy, control, and layered meaning through images and words.
 Emphasis on language and the weight of words is a constant theme in her design work.
 The firm has since been moved to New York City.